Brennall/HFH-SRD/Chapter02.md

 Template:           | Magical Scholar :------------------ | :--------------
-Proficiencies:      | Loremastery, Collegiate Wizardry Starting Equipment: | Rune-etched quarterstaff, blue mage’s cassock, shoes, backpack,  spell book with sleep, 2  week’s iron rations, 85gp
+Proficiencies:      | Loremastery, Collegiate Wizardry Starting Equipment: | Rune-etched quarterstaff, blue mage's cassock, shoes, backpack,  spell book with sleep, 2  week's iron rations, 85gp

 This pre-generated template represents a curious magical scholar from an organized guild of mages.
 The template is ready for adventure.
-However, if your mage’s INT is 13 or greater, you may pick one or more additional general proficiencies and starting spells before play if you’d like (see Starting Proficiencies in Chapter 4 and Spell Repertoire in Chapter 5).
+However, if your mage's INT is 13 or greater, you may pick one or more additional general proficiencies and starting spells before play if you'd like (see Starting Proficiencies in Chapter 4 and Spell Repertoire in Chapter 5).

 ### Mage Level and Spell Progression